graded-cs-resources/IB-Computer-Science-Notes/unit1/commandline.md

 ## Let's get into our command line.

+The instructions below will both *explain things* and tell you *to do things*.
+If you see a checkbox, that means we want you to DO something.
+You can check them off as you go!
+If you do not see a checkbox, you are not being asked to do anything.

 ### Mac Users

 ![Mac Terminal Window](media/01/img000_mac_terminal.png)
 <small>*(image credit:* https://macpaw.com/how-to/use-terminal-on-mac)</small>
 {: .image-right}

 You need to open the `Terminal` app.
-You can find this in your Applications / Utilities folder or by typing `⌘ Command`+`Space` and then typing `terminal`.
-Go ahead and add it to the dock, we'll be using it a lot!
+- [ ] Type `⌘ Command`+`Space` to open your search menu, type `terminal`, then open the app.
+- [ ] Add this app to the dock by right-clicking it's icon in the dock, choosing "Options" then "Keep in Dock"

 <small>Mac users can now jump to [Basic Commands](#some-basic-commands)</small>
 {: .clearfix}